codesandbox/codesandboxer/packages/codesandboxer-fs/README.md

 * `--template -t` - a string of what template to use in sending files to codesandbox.
 Current officially supported templates are `react` and `react-typescript`.

-## Why use this instead of the codesandbox cli?
+## Why use this instead of the CodeSandbox CLI?

-The codesandbox CLI is intended to upload an entire create-react-app project, and as such is not designed to cherry-pick a file.
+The CodeSandbox CLI is intended to upload an entire create-react-app project, and as such is not designed to cherry-pick a file.
 Codesandboxer's goal is fundamentally different, in that it wants to focus on a single component, such as an example.
-Codesandboxer is going to be more useful if you want to share proposed changes to a component within an existing project with someone, while codesandbox will be better for uploading and looking at an entire website.
+Codesandboxer is going to be more useful if you want to share proposed changes to a component within an existing project with someone, while CodeSandbox will be better for uploading and looking at an entire website.